theproadam/Connections/README.md

 - Multiple Users Connected To Server Support
 - Built-in Client Lists and Count via `server.GetClients()` and `server.ClientCount`
 - Very little startup code required
+- Included Demo for a simple messaging app

 ## Examples
 Note that these examples use strings, however you can use any type of data supported by BinaryReader/Writer